ibm-cloud-docs/cloud-databases-gen2/pricing.md

 To help manage variability in monthly charges, especially during failover events or update events, the free backup storage {{site.data.keyword.databases-for}} with every instance is for each member.
 This buffer ensures that when a failover or cluster update occurs, resulting in a switch in the database primary, it does not result in unexpected costs.
 In the rare case where there’s no update or failover activity during a given month, your usage may fall below the free allocation, and you'll be charged less accordingly.
 This approach gives you predictable pricing while still accounting for the realities of high availability.

-- Example: If a 2 member {{site.data.keyword.databases-for-postgresql}} deployment is provisioned with 100 GB of disk per member, you get 200 GB of backup storage included at no cost.
+- Example: If a 2-member {{site.data.keyword.databases-for-postgresql}} deployment is provisioned with 100 GB of disk per member, you get 200 GB of backup storage included at no cost.

 ### Overage charges
 {: #pricing-storage-overage}